Past and Current Chesapeake B-WET Projects

 Upper Susquehanna Watershed Project

 This project will establish MWEEs in middle and high school grade bands in two school districts.
 Otsego County Conservation Association (OCCA) educators will provide 17 hours of professional development to teacher teams in each school, support teachers with monthly follow-up meetings, and be available to provide support activities directly to students.
 OCCA will also work with the Creating Rural Opportunities Partnership (CROP) in three schools to reach 70 students in third through sixth grades.
 OCCA will provide in-depth training and will serve as MWEE facilitators for CROP educators between visits.
-CROP programming continues through the summer, allowing stewardship and civic action projects to be extended through the summer months.
+CROP programming continues through the summer, allowing stewardship projects to be extended through the summer months.
 Chesapeake B-WET is providing $60,400.

 2020